At Geary Foster Foundations,

 I am Susie Black Holamon, President and Founder of Geary Foster Foundations.
 I was in foster care in Dallas from the age of 12 to 17 years old.
 The community is a tribute and a legacy to Joe and Charlotte Geary, who were instrumental in me and my siblings receiving good foster care.
 The success I have achieved in my life can be attributed to their care and support.

 Since retiring from teaching, I have immersed myself in trying to make a difference in foster care.
 When I was a Court Appointed Special Advocate (CASA) for a teenage girl in foster care, I saw first hand the lack of foster parents and foster homes in Texas.
 In May of 2017, I reached out to my former foster sister, Colleen Geary Patton, and together we made a commitment to make a difference; “ONE CHILD AT A TIME”, “ONE HOME AT A TIME”.
-In four years we have completed Home #1 and Home #2 is under construction.
+In five years we have completed Homes #1 and #2, and Home #3 is under construction.

 Because of my life experiences, I recognize the need for change in the foster care system and I am on a mission to “PAY IT FORWARD” to a new generation of displaced children.
 Geary Foster Foundations is building a “blueprint” for a “foster home community” that will serve as a foundation for foster homes in the future.
 We have researched three successful “foster home communities” in Oklahoma, and we are inspired to recreate and implement their innovative model in Texas.